mixmastamyk/console/docs/readme.rst

     *are gonna try to move your feet…*

-With a brand-new new sound called *hip hop.*
+With a brand-new new sound called "rap music", aka *hip hop.*

 Contributions